PrefectHQ/prefect/docs/tutorial/work-pools.md

 </div>

-!!! danger "Common Pitfall"
-    - Store and run your deploy scripts at the **root of your repo**, otherwise the built Docker file may be missing files that it needs to execute!

-If you need additional customization in you Docker image, compute environment, or other infrastructure, you can use a push work pool.
+Prefect Managed work pools are a great way to get started with work pools.

+Many users will find that they need more control over the infrastructure that their flows run on.
+Prefect Cloud's push work pools are a great option in cases where you need more control over your infrastructure.

+## Push work pools with automatic infrastructure provisioning

 Serverless push work pools scale infinitely and are a great option for many production workloads.

-## Push work pools with automatic infrastructure provisioning

-Push work pools are great.

 Setting up the cloud provider pieces for infrastructure can be tricky and time consuming.